TrelisResearch/arc-agi-2025/o3-tools/README.md

 Other ideas:
 [ ] Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
 THIS IS NOT GOING TO SUPPORT OPENAI REASONING MODELS, WHICH DONT' DISCLOSE THE REASONING TRACE, AND SO YOU MUST USE THE RESPONSES API TO USE REASONING WITH OPENAI MODELS.
 OTHERS (CLAUDE, QWEN, GEMINI?, DEEPSEEK?)
 RESPOND WITH <think> TAGS.
+[ ] PROBLEM: WE ARE CHEATING BY ALLOWING THE MODEL TO CONTINUE IF THE TRAINING EXAMPLES ARE ALL CORRECT, BUT THE TEST IS WRONG.
+THERE'S AN ABLATION TO TEST FOR THE CASE WHERE WE - BEFORE STOPPING - ASK THE MODEL TO SEE IF IT SHOULD MAKE THE PROGRAM MORE GENERAL.
 [ ] Apply a limit to oscillation within feedback roll-outs.
 [ ] Put in simpler images (particularly relevant when we fine-tune because the model will know the format to expect).
 [ ] Start with strict prompt, only then fall back to partial attempt.
 DELAY.